 - Quality Time: With crazy schedules, finding time together can be hard.
 Carving out a little extra time at the gym will give you some of that daily quality time together that is so needed.

 - Common Interest: You can never have enough shared interests.
 Having a shared goal is a great way to strengthen your emotional bond.

 - Motivation & Support: Having social support is an important factor in getting healthy and staying healthy.
 When you are working towards similar goals, you can be the support system the other needs.

-- Balance: If one of you is really into cardio and the other prefers Strength Training, pairing up and helping the other out is a great way to help balance out your workouts.
-Have your partner act as your personal trainer in an area you don’t feel as comfortable and vice versa.
+- Balance: If one of you is really into cardio and the other prefers Strength Training, pairing up and helping the other out is a great way to help balance your workouts.
+Have your partner act as your personal trainer in an area you don’t feel as comfortable with and vice versa.
 Being at different fitness levels can be a good thing.

 - Endorphins: Elle Woods had it right.
 Fit people are happier!
 Sweating together will give you both a jolt of this amazing feel-good chemical, a release of endorphins, a natural byproduct of exercise.